BaronSam3di/AI_MachineLearning_DataScience/ML_NOTES1.md

 * Similar to bagging apart from **Sampling without replacement**.

 ### [Boosting](https://en.wikipedia.org/wiki/Boosting_(machine_learning))
 You start with an equal weight and then once you have iterated, you increase the weighting of the weak classifiers and go round again.
-It iis seriel and learns fr omthe past becasue you have to wait for the previous iteration to finish.
+It is seriel and learns from the past becasue you have to wait for the previous iteration to finish.
 So it can take longer.
 * Train weak classifiers.
 * Add them to a final strong classifier by weighting.
 Weighting by accuracy (typically)
 * Once added, the data are reweighted